pjshvision/Mighty-Masks-2020/README.md

 **1. Home Page**
 Allows visitors to quickly evaluate MightyMasks product and reputation.

-Features include a navalert, header navigation links, a Hero Image, product panels that link to product page, customer quotes, a banner, a sign up link and form to subscribe to a newsletter, footer navigation links and social media icons that link to social media presence.
+Features include a navalert, header navigation links, a Hero Image, product panels that link to product page, customer quotes, a banner, hyperlink hover FAQ, a sign up link and form to subscribe to a newsletter, footer navigation links and social media icons that link to social media presence, and shopify link to website.

 Encourages progression to "Get In Touch" page through modal and hyperlinks.